 - Design documents must provide sufficient details to describe fully the scope of needed services on the MP request.
 All phases of work, including future research, will be considered.
 Be aware that lack of sufficient information will delay document reviews. - 2.
-The EH&S Planning and Renovations Questionnaire shall be completed by the end user.
-Details on power requirements, water lines, equipment spees, and runtimes for processes, will be included. - 3.
 If the project or process requires the use of chemicals, fuels, compressed gases, or hazardous materials, or if the process generates air contaminants, a ventilation review of the room shall be required, even if existing processes are already present in the space.
 Other room design parameters shall also be reviewed, such as safety shower/eye wash access, appropriate flooring, adequate electrical safety features, etc. Attempting to retrofit a process in an inappropriate space is the number one hurdle to achieving success in moving a research project forward.

-4. Many spaces have previous site conditions that will be impacted by a change or addition.
+3. Many spaces have previous site conditions that will be impacted by a change or addition.
 For example, locations in which chemicals and other hazardous materials have previously been used may require decontamination prior to commencement of work.
 Equipment that produces heat load shall trigger HVAC upgrades.
 Older facilities may have asbestos-containing materials or insufficient electrical capacity.
 These types of projects shall require comprehensive evaluations and upgrades in new designs.